ErkanHatipoglu/nd00333_AZMLND_C2/starter_files/README.md

    ![Deploy_5.png](images/deploy/Deploy_5.png)

-4. Enable logging
+4. Enable Logging

    We can now enable Application Insights and retrieve logs.
-Application Insights is a special Azure service which provides key facts about an application.
+Application Insights is a special Azure service that provides key facts about an application.
 It is a very useful tool to detect anomalies and visualize performance.

-   Main operations in Enable logging step are as follows:
+   Main operations in the Enable Logging step are as follows:

    - Download config.json from ML Studio